Thursday, August 20, 2020

 Louisiana Remoulade Sauce

 Remoulade is a dipping sauce, often used for fried foods like fish, seafood and batter fried vegetables, but it is also used as a spread for sandwiches.
 Remoulade sauce, also often shortened to just remoulade, is a French sauce based upon mayonnaise, but with added chopped ingredients: capers, cornichons and herbs.
-The sauce's history is tough to determine, as there were various sauces of similar content and use in France dating back to like the 1400s and 1500s, but by the 1700s the sauce most closely resembling the modern version seems to have come into it's own.
+The sauce's history is tough to determine, as there were various sauces of similar content and used in France dating back to like the 1400s and 1500s, but by the 1700s the sauce most closely resembling the modern version seems to have come into it's own.
 "Tartar sauce" can really be considered a type of remoulade.
 While remoulade originated in France, it has numerous variations, including "Americanized" versions, with an especially spicy type from Louisiana perhaps being the best known.
 This is my version of the Louisiana style remoulade.

 Ingredients: